Test ID: CRGSP Cryoglobulin and Cryofibrinogen Panel, Serum and Plasma

 Type III cryoglobulinemia usually demonstrates trace levels of cryoprecipitate, may take up to 7 days to appear, and is associated with the same disease spectrum as Type II cryoglobulinemia.

 A cryoprecipitate that is seen in plasma but not in serum is caused by cryofibrinogen.
 Cryofibrinogens are extremely rare and can be associated with vasculitis.
+Patients with cryofibrinogenemia often present asymptomatically, but this disorder can also be secondary to numerous conditions that include, but are not limited to, malignancies, infection, inflammation, or thrombotic disorders.
+Of those with symptoms, primary or essential cryofibrinogenemia can present with systemic manifestations or with a more specific clinical picture that typically includes cold intolerance and thrombotic/hemorrhagic manifestations, such as purpura, necrosis, ulcers and gangrene.
 Due to the rarity of clinically significant cryofibrinogenemia, testing for cryoglobulins is usually sufficient for investigation of cryoproteins.

 Interpretation